 Considering this, how should you put money aside for your child’s education?
 Investing at a young age is one of the best ways to pay for your child’s education.
-You can use most types of investment accounts to tuck away a small amount each month starting as soon as your child is born.
+You can use many types of investment products to tuck away a small amount each month starting as soon as your child is born.
 This makes it easier to save the large amounts you’ll need to pay for your child’s education.

 Get Started with Savings

 Determining how much to save is important, but starting to save is even more vital.
 That’s why it is so important for individuals to begin early.
 With compounding interest, it is easier to invest over the long term.
-You’ll put in less overall to the account because interest will build, adding value to the college plan as it goes.
+You’ll put in less overall to the account because interest will build, adding value to the education plan as it goes.

-When you think about all of these factors, remember that college costs continue to grow, often at a rate significantly higher than inflation.
+When you think about all of these factors, remember that education costs continue to grow, often at a rate significantly higher than inflation.
 You’ll need to factor that into your plan for savings as well.